 On the last outing, we had the option to do the polar plunge.

-The ice water actually hurts.
+If you plan on trying the polar plunge, be aware that the ice water actually hurts.
 It feels like an electrical current going through your body.

 Coming out of the water, the cold air actually feels warm because it’s a lot warmer than the water.